cmdoret/case_studies/report_mod1.md

 \begin{figure}
   \center
-  \includegraphics[width=0.7\textwidth]{./module1/images/expr_hist.png}
+  \includegraphics[width=0.65\textwidth]{./module1/images/expr_hist.png}
   \caption{Distribution of gene expression across all samples.}
 \end{figure}
-\FloatBarrier

-A common way to solve the outlier problem is to log-transform the expression values.
+A common way to solve the outlier problem is to log-transform the expression values (Figure 3).
 This reduces the distance with outliers and would be interesting here, as this would reduce the weight of strongly expressed genes on the TAI.
-The distribution of log transformed expression looks like this:

 \begin{figure}
   \center
-  \includegraphics[width=0.7\textwidth]{./module1/images/log_hist.png}
+  \includegraphics[width=0.65\textwidth]{./module1/images/log_hist.png}
   \caption{Distribution of log-transformed gene expression across all samples.}
 \end{figure}
 \FloatBarrier